Visual difficulties questionnaire

 The questions

-Please read through the questions below and, if booking for your child, ask them these questions.
+Please read through the questions below.
+If you are booking for your child, ask them these questions.
 'Often' refers to persistent, occurring several times a week.

 IMPORTANT: If the following happens only sometimes, if feeling tired, if feeling ill, when having hayfever, if not wearing glasses/contact lenses, if because reading is extremely challenging, etc., then please answer with "no".